Satwaj-Dhavale/Satwaj-Dhavale/README.md

 - 🔭 I’m currently working on an Image Processing and a Deep Learning project
 - 🌱 I’m currently learning about Data Structures and Algorithms and how to maximize code efficiency
 - 👯 I’m looking to collaborate on AI or Deep Learning Projects
-- 🤔 I’m looking for help with Hadoop
 - 💬 Ask me about Python, Pandas, Numpy, Opencv, Tensorflow, Keras, CNN, sklearn
 - 📫 How to reach me: You can mail me thesatwaj@gmail.com
 - 😄 Pronouns: I